blockspacer/flextool/README.md

 Desktop application that provides a single context to manage and run multiple scripts.

-Simplifies setup of local dev environment.
-Allows to avoid opening a lot of shell terminals.
+Simplifies setup of local dev environment; this avoids opening a lot of shell terminals.

-You can add custom commands in `package.json` or `plugin/vue-cli-plugin/ui.js`
+You can add custom commands in `package.json` or `plugin/vue-cli-plugin/ui.js`:

 ```bash
 # Before: Install Latest Node.js and NPM